FelixOnline/v2/content/articles/2016-3-4-the-rent-guarantor-trap.md

 subtitle: >
   College ignores the fact that many students struggle to afford rented accommodation
 date: "2016-03-04 11:33:02 +0000"

 # Attributes from Felix Online V1
 id: "6001"
 old_path: /comment/6001/the-rent-guarantor-trap
 aliases:
  - /comment/6001/the-rent-guarantor-trap
+imported: true
+comments:
+ - Because Imperial doesnt give a shit about low income students preferring to cater primarily to the richBecause Imperial doesnt give a shit about low income students Have you ever heard of the imperial bursaryBe goodurlhttpwhoznetcomblog52142bladesoulhorribleperformanceBuy Blade And Soul GoldurlIf I have the guts to quit my job urlhttpsalaryitiscomblogs60980175493ineedadvicefrombnsveteransBNS Goldurlyou have a good sense of humorurlhttpimgfavecomr4pgcollectionsr4pgurlWhere were weurlhttpwwwfolkdcomuserr4pgvipr4pgurlIm all yoursurlhttpsdeliciouscomr4pgr4pgurlIm all yoursurlhttpswwwtrustpilotcomreviewwwwr4pgcomr4pgurlToo bad we have to return them urlhttpwwwaboutuscomR4pgr4pgurlYour company is very impressive urlhttpwwwmmorpgcomblogsr4pgr4pgurlHow do you work here urlhttptosgoldkinjacomwelcometotosgoldcom1759827547rev1455785277109tosgol

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true